mi6/ic-ui-kit/packages/angular-community-supported/README.md

 ### Step three

-Due to a conflicting issue with typescript you need to add `skipLibCheck: true` to your `tsconfig.json`.
+Due to a conflicting issue with TypeScript you need to add `skipLibCheck: true` to your `tsconfig.json`.

 ## Using the components in your app

-To use the ICDS components in angular your usage will vary based on if you are using a standalone project or using NgModules.
+To use the ICDS components in Angular your usage will vary based on if you are using a standalone project or using NgModules.

 > **NOTE:** There is currently no Angular-specific per-component documentation (this page is it) though using the the web components reference in combination with intellisense should work well.